Installing Docker Compose on CentOS 7

 docker-compose version 1.25.5, build 8a1c60f6

-Running Your First Container with Docker Compose
+Running a container with Docker Compose

-Create a directory and switch into it:
+Create a directory for the test project and navigate into it:

 mkdir hello-world